fasihase/paranuara/README.md

     #### Download the project

+    ```commandline
-      `Download or Clone the project from https://github.com/fasihase/paranuara.git into paranuara-hivery folder.`
+    Download or Clone the project from https://github.com/fasihase/paranuara.git into paranuara-hivery folder.`
+    ```

     #### Activate Virtual Environment, if not activated: